scribbletune/scribbletune.com/_pages/riff.md

   for (let i=0; i < (count || 8); i++) {
     str += Math.round(Math.random()) ? 'x-' : '-x';
   }

   return str;
 }
 ```

 Here I m randomly alternating between `x-` and `-x` instead of `x` and `-` to avoid creating a pattern that is too sparse.
 The function will produce something like,

 ```
 x--xx-x--xx--x-x
 ```

 And it will create a slightly different pattern each time.

 #### Arp notes

 Next, we'll put together some code that generates the notes we need using Scribbletune's [progression](/documentation/core/progression) and [arp](/documentation/core/arp) methods.

 ```
+const scribble = require('scribbletune');
 const arpNotes = scribble.arp({
-  chords: scribble.progression.getChords('D4 harmonic minor', 'i III ii'),
+  chords: scribble.getChordsByProgression('D4 harmonic minor', 'i III ii'),
   count: 3, // you can set any number from 2 to 8
   // The default value of order is 01234567 as count is 8 by default
   // If the `count` was 3 then you can use any combination of 0, 1 and 2